Ali Khamenei: Political power following reform era

-Khamenei has developed a cult of personality, with supporters describing him as a "divine gift to mankind" and in which critics of him are persecuted.
-Iran's former Chief Justice Sadiq Larijani, a Khamenei appointee, has warned the president of Iran against voicing opposition to Khamenei.
+Khamenei developed a cult of personality, with supporters describing him as a "divine gift to mankind" and in which critics of him were persecuted.
+(Note: Attributed to multiple sources:) Iran's former Chief Justice Sadiq Larijani, a Khamenei appointee, would warn the president of Iran against voicing opposition to Khamenei.

-According to Karim Sadjadpour of the American Carnegie Endowment for International Peace, several factors have strengthened Khamenei in recent years:
+According to Karim Sadjadpour of the American Carnegie Endowment for International Peace, several factors had strengthened Khamenei in recent years: